worthyag/SixLove/reports/finalReport.md

 7. _The temporary improvement that occurs during practice or matches should not be considered learning, but rather a transient performance effect_."[11]

 The laws of muscle memory will not be addressed in too much detail in this report, since at this stage it isn't necessary to do so.
 However, these laws illustrate why many of the principles of TNLP are focused around this idea of mastering the fundamentals, repetition and consistency.
 When creating TNLP I made sure to take into account these laws and Novice LP.
-TNLP is a concept that requires dedicated use, however if one is free to apply their self, they can improve quickly in tennis as opposed to when taking a more traditional approach (this will be discussed further in the final report).
+TNLP is a concept that requires dedicated use, however if one is free to apply their self, they can improve quickly in tennis as opposed to when taking a more traditional approach.

 # 3 Project Design